Simplicial approach to path homology of quivers, marked categories, groups and algebras: Quivers

 For a quiver $Q$ a morphism $\alpha:\qq^n\to Q$ is defined by a sequence of arrows $\alpha_0,\dots,\alpha_{n-1}$ $\in Q_1$ such that $h(\alpha_i)=t(\alpha_{i+1}),$ where $\alpha_i=\alpha((i,i+1)).$ Such a morphism $\qq^n\to Q$ is called $n$-path of $Q$.
 The set of $n$-paths is denoted by

-We use this notation because it generalizes $n$-th component of the nerve of a category.
 If at least one of the edges $\alpha_i$ is degenerated, the path $\alpha$ is called degenerated, otherwise it is called non-degenerated.
 This gives us a partition of the set of all paths in two subsets, non-degenerated and degenerated paths: